tdhock/change-tutorial/Submission.md

 of nonstationary time series to address real world problems.
-She has taught a range of courses over the last 10 years from first year undergraduate introductory courses to PhD level courses including theoretical and practical courses. **TODO** discuss R packages you have developed.
+She has taught a range of courses over the last 10 years from first year undergraduate introductory courses to PhD level courses including theoretical and practical courses. **TODO** discuss R packages you have developed, any awards you have won, and your previous eRum tutorial.

 Toby Dylan Hocking is a post-doctoral researcher, working on new machine learning models for genomic data.
 He has implemented several R